sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getSpecialOffersArray('tacos', Brand.HornsAndHooves)).toEqual(['horns'])
 -->

-Now, all brand-specific code is grouped together and clear, and we have a generic algorithm.
+Now, all brand-specific code is grouped together and clear, making the algorithm generic.

-_Ideally, we should check whether we can do caching the same way for all brands: this would simplify the code further._
+_Ideally, we should check whether we can implement caching the same way for all brands: this would simplify the code further._

-It may seem like I prefer small functions or even very small functions, but that’s not the case.
-The main reason to extract code into separate functions here is a violation of the _single responsibility principle_.
-The original function had too many responsibilities: getting special offers, generating cache keys, reading data from the cache, and storing data in the cache.
-Each with two branches for our two brands.
+It may seem like I prefer small or even very small functions, but that’s not the case.
+The main reason for extracting code into separate functions here is that it violates the _single responsibility principle_.
+The original function had too many responsibilities: getting special offers, generating cache keys, reading data from the cache, and storing data in the cache, each with two branches for our two brands.

 I> The [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) states that any module, class, or method should have only one reason to change, or, in other words, we should keep the code that changes for the same reason together.
 We talk more about this topic in the [Divide and conquer, or merge and relax](#divide) chapter.

-And one more example:
+Here’s one more example:

 ```js
 function getDiscountAmount(discountOptions) {